long-covid-hg/pca_projection/docs/prerequisites.md

 ```
 bgenix \
   -g [path to your per-chromosome bgen] \
-  -incl-rsids variant.extract \
+  -incl-rsids variants.extract \
   > [per-chromosome output name].bgen
 ```

-If your `.bgen` files have different variant IDs, please make appropriate list of `variant.extract`.
+If your `.bgen` files have different variant IDs, please make appropriate list of `variants.extract`.
 You can check variant IDs via `bgenix -g [path to bgen] -list`.

 #### Merging